ghga-de/docs.ghga.de/user_docs/metadata/entities.md

 #### **Dataset metadata properties**

 The *Dataset* entity is aimed at capturing relevant information about a dataset itself.
-The mandatory information required for *Dataset* entity includes title, description, type, data access policy and Study.
-Optionally, the data submitter could also provide information about the ega accession.
+The mandatory information required for *Dataset* entity includes title, description, type, the *Data Access Policy* that regulates this *Dataset* and the *Study*.
+Optionally, the data submitter could also provide information about an EGA accession.

 ### **Data Access Policy and Committee**